 59. 22% Making over $30,000 Per Year Seek Work On Digital Platforms

 Higher-income and middle-class people are more likely to seek remote work through platforms.
-Pew calculates 22% of Americans making over $30,000 a year are more likely to seek work through digital platforms.
+Pew calculates that 22% of Americans making over $30,000 annually are likelier to seek work through digital platforms.

 60. 56% of Gig Workers Admit Gig Work is Essential Earnings

-The gig economy is now vital to many Americans” financial survival.
+The gig economy is now vital to many Americans’ financial survival.
 Pew Research finds that 56% of gig economy workers admit gig work is essential, or important, to their financial survival.
-Moreover, 49% of gig workers admit digital tasks are essential, or important, to their financial survival.
+Moreover, 49% of gig workers admit digital tasks are essential to their financial survival.

 61. 68% of Gig Workers Have Regular Jobs